Pancho Coimbre

 Francisco "Pancho" Coimbre Atiles (29 January 1909 - 4 November 1989), more commonly known as Pancho Coimbre, was a Puerto Rican professional baseball player.
+He played four seasons with the New York Cubans of the Negro leagues from 1940 to 1944.

-He was born in the municipality of Coamo and moved to Ponce early in his life.
+Coimbre was born in the municipality of Coamo and moved to Ponce early in his life.
 It was in Ponce where he would begin to actively participate in sports, both in sprinting and baseball.
 Coimbre played thirteen seasons in the Puerto Rican Professional Baseball League (LBPPR), with the Leones de Ponce.
 During this period the team won five league championships.
 He finished his career with an average of .337, and had an average of 2.2 strikeouts per season, this included four consecutive seasons from 1939 to 1942, without any strikeouts.
 Coimbre also won two LBPPR batting titles and the league's Most Valuable Player Award in 1943.

 Coimbre traveled to New York City, after completing his first professional season in Puerto Rico, where he joined the Porto Rico Stars baseball team of the Negro leagues.
-He was contracted by the New York Cubans while playing with the Porto Rico Stars.
-He joined the NY Cubans and played several seasons for them.
-Coimbre's batting average remained over the .300 mark, including two seasons in which he batted over .400.
-While playing in the Negro leagues he was selected to play in the league's East-West All-Star games twice, where he played with several players who in the future would be elected to the Baseball Hall of Fame and Museum.
+(Note: In those days the American government had changed the name of Puerto Rico to Porto Rico, pursuant to the Act of 17 May 1932.)
+Contracted by the New York Cubans, he played several seasons where his batting average remained over the .300 mark, including two seasons in which he batted over .400.
+While playing in the Negro leagues he was selected to play in the league's East–West All-Star games twice, where he played with several players who in the future would be elected to the Baseball Hall of Fame and Museum.
 He also played with teams established in Colombia, Venezuela, the Dominican Republic and Mexico.
 Following his retirement, Coimbre worked as a coach and manager of teams in both the professional and amateur leagues of Puerto Rico.
 Coimbre, who was eighty years old, died due to a fire at his home.